nguyenwinle/itemcatalog/README.md

 * About page
 * City and City's items page
 * Contact page
-Note that the search and message form in the Contact page does not work
+ (The search bar and message form in the Contact page does not work at this time)

 User's features:
 * Users can add//edit/delete their own city an items